kubedb/docs/docs/guides/proxysql/quickstart/load-balance-mysql-group-replication.md

 - Read [mysql group replication concept](/docs/guides/mysql/clustering/overview.md) to learn about MySQL Group Replication.
 - You need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
 - Now, install KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).
-- If you are not familiar with how Stash takes backup and restores Percona XtraDB databases, please check the following guide [here](/docs/addons/percona-xtradb/overview.md).

-You have to be familiar with the [ProxySQL](/docs/concepts/crds/proxysql.md) CRD:
+- You have to be familiar with the [ProxySQL](/docs/concepts/database-proxy/proxysql.md) CRD.

 To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.
 Create `demo` namespace if you haven't created yet.